-Fortunately, the “learning management systems for small businesses” and “extended enterprise” categories have improved dramatically in the past few years for businesses interested in selling online courses – including selling courses to other businesses.
+Fortunately, the “LMS for SMBs” and “extended enterprise” categories have improved dramatically in the past few years for businesses interested in selling online courses – including selling courses to other businesses.

 However, based on my own experiences and feedback from many small business owners, some of these platforms may not meet the more sophisticated demands of businesses that: